 - Language (sets language of user account)

-Default User Types
+Default User Groups

 Administrator: Can do anything when editing nodes in the content section (has all permissions).